dms-viz/dms-viz-docs/preparing-data/command-line-api/index.md

   `<string>`

   Path to a `.csv` file containing a map between reference sites in the experiment and sequential sites.
-[See details here](/preparing-data/data-requirements/) for required columns and format.
+[See details here](/preparing-data/data-requirements/) for the required columns and format.

 - ### `--metric`

   `<string>`

-  Name of the column that contains the value to visualize on the protein structure.
-This tells the tool which column you want to visualize on a protein strucutre.
+  Name of the column that contains the value to visualize with the protein structure.
+This tells the tool which column you want to visualize on a protein structure.

 - ### `--structure`